 Safe, Humane and Discreet Treatment for Hydrocodone Addiction

 Taking hydrocodone regularly can lead to the development of a tolerance.
 Once the drug’s effects are diminished, many patients escalate use or misuse it in other ways.
 This can lead to addiction which can be treated effectively, safely and quickly with the Waismann Method of Rapid Detox.
-Our in-hospital procedure takes less than two hours and uses intravenous medication to cleanse the hydrocodone from patients’ systems.
-This happens without the use of opiate replacements such as methadone and Suboxone.
-During the rapid detox procedure, the patient sleeps lightly under deep sedation and awakes without the awareness of the accelerated withdrawal that occurred.
-Patients remain in the hospital for two to four days for around-the-clock monitoring.
+Our anesthesia assited in-hospital procedure takes less than two hours and uses intravenous medication to cleanse the hydrocodone from patients’ systems.
+During the hydrocodone rapid detox procedure, the patient sleeps lightly under sedation and awakes without the awareness of the accelerated withdrawal have occurred.
+Patients are in the hospital for a total two to four days for around-the-clock monitoring.
 We are known for our safe, humane and discreet program.
-Our aftercare facility, Domus Retreat, is available for those who wish to extend their recovery, providing the most comprehensive and pampering environment in the field.
+Our aftercare facility, Domus Retreat, is inclusive for a few days for those who wish to extend their care and recovery.
+We provide the most comprehensive, private and caring environment in the field of opiate dependence.